-- 1. Treat the Jupiter-Ganymede-Europa-spacecraft four-body problem as two coupled circular restricted 3-body problems, the Jupiter-Ganymedespacecraft and Jupiter-Europa-spacecraft systems; - 2.
-Use the stable and unstable manifolds of the NHIMs about the Jupiter-Ganymede L_1 and L_2 to find an uncontrolled trajectory from a jovicentric orbit beyond Ganymede to a temporary capture around Ganymede, which subsequently leaves Ganymede's vicinity onto a jovicentric orbit interior to Ganymede's orbit; - 3.
+- 1. Treat the Jupiter-Ganymede-Europa-spacecraft four-body problem as two coupled circular restricted 3-body problems.
+The first 3-body system is the Jupiter-Ganymede-spacecraft system and the second is the Jupiter-Europa-spacecraft system; - 2.
+Use the stable and unstable manifolds of the NHIMs about the Jupiter-Ganymede L_1 and L_2 to find an uncontrolled trajectory from a jovicentric orbit beyond Ganymede to a temporary capture orbit around Ganymede; the spacecraft subsequently leaves Ganymede's vicinity onto a jovicentric orbit interior to Ganymede's orbit; - 3.
 Use the stable manifold of the NHIM around the Jupiter-Europa L_2 to find an uncontrolled trajectory from a jovicentric orbit between Ganymede and Europa to a temporary capture around Europa.
 Once the spacecraft is temporarily captured around Europa, a propulsion maneuver can be performed when its trajectory is close to Europa (100 km altitude), taking it into a high inclination orbit about the moon.
 Furthermore, a propulsion maneuver will be needed when transferring from the Jupiter-Ganymede portion of the trajectory to the Jupiter-Europa portion, since the respective transport tubes exist at different energies.